 Trump testifies in the E. Jean Carroll trial

-"100%," he said when asked if he stood by his previous statement in which he called Carroll a liar.
+"100 percent," he said when asked if he stood by his deposition in which he called Carroll a liar.

-Asked by Alina Habba, his lawyer, if he ever instructed anyone to hurt Carroll, Trump said: "I just wanted to defend myself."
+Asked by Alina Habba, his lawyer, if he ever instructed anyone to hurt Carroll, Trump said: "I just wanted to defend myself, my family and, frankly, the presidency."

 Carroll sued Trump for calling her a liar when she accused him of sexually assaulting her.
 This is her second lawsuit against him.